Defenses to DUI Charges

 - Failure to properly document evidence

-Your Franklin County defense lawyer should carefully examine every aspect of the testing used by the arresting law enforcement agency.
+Your Hamilton County defense lawyer should carefully examine every aspect of the testing used by the arresting law enforcement agency.
 Any evidence of errors can be used to your advantage in developing a favorable motion, such as one to suppress evidence.

 Please keep in mind that the defenses noted on this page may not be available in each case.
 The circumstances of your arrest and your criminal history have a direct impact on the strategies that your OVI defense lawyer may use.
 Such advice can only be given during an official discussion with a licensed Ohio lawyer, after an attorney-client relationship has been established.